-- Keep any garage windows open where security permits to maximize cooling airflow and minimize turning your garage into a “heat sink.”
+- Keep any garage windows open to maximize cooling airflow and minimize turning your garage into a “heat sink".
 The same goes for doors (especially the garage door), except, of course, any door that opens to the residence.
 This is both to keep any air-conditioned air inside your house and to minimize the chances unhealthy fumes may enter your home.

 - Insulated garage doors can make a big difference in the summer as well as winter.
 ADS will be glad to show you the options available.
 A garage that is even a few degrees cooler because of quality insulation can make a cumulative difference for your whole home.
 Install insulation batts along your garage walls.
 Installing is quick, and you can easily cover it with either foam board or drywall (check your area’s building codes).
 If you already have drywall in the garage, you can simply opt for blown-in insulation.
 Other simple steps that actually make a measurable difference: install weather stripping, and caulk the garage windows and doors.

-- Ceiling fans aren’t just for in-home use.
+- Ceiling fans can make a huge difference in your garage.
 A garage ceiling with a clearance of seven feet or more will allow you to install one or two standard ceiling fans.
 This is one of the most logical and energy-effective ways of maintaining your garage at moderate temperatures.

-- If you’re not so concerned about higher energy use and its increased costs, you may elect to extend your home’s air conditioning into the garage space or install a window air conditioner or a portable floor unit, especially if you are using your garage as a family room.
-A more energy-efficient alternative is a mini-split air conditioner – which has an added advantage of not requiring windows.
+- Consider installing an air conditioner in your garage.
+If you’re not so concerned about higher energy use and its increased costs, you may elect to extend your home’s air conditioning into the garage space or install a window air conditioner or a portable floor unit, especially if you are using your garage as a family room.
+A more energy-efficient alternative is a mini-split air conditioner – which has the added advantage of not requiring windows.

 - Installing a dehumidifier in the garage reduces the relative humidity in the space, keeping it cooler and more comfortable.
 Remember, moderating the temperature of the large volume of air in a typical garage may help stabilize temperatures in your home and home environment, especially if you are moving freely between the spaces.